mlawry/nvd3/README.md

-This fork of nvd3 works well with d3.js version 3.4.13.
+This fork of nvd3 works well with d3.js version 3.5.14.

-This fork tracks the master branch and I will attempt to merge the upstream changes about once a year.
+This fork tracks the master branch of github.com/novus/nvd3 and I will attempt to merge the upstream changes about once a year.

 Build instructions: